Location: Foothills of Antigua, Guatemala – refer to the website for details

-I am a firm believer of outsourcing instruction at times, and I think this was really great for his levels of concentration.
+I am a firm believer in outsourcing instruction at times, and I think this was really great for his levels of concentration.

-So the afternoon I wrote some more, but this time it was lying in the hammock on the balcony, overlooking the volcanoes.
+So in the afternoon, I wrote some more, but this time it was lying in the hammock on the balcony, overlooking the volcanoes.

 By 3 p.m. it was time to head up to the main area where we met some lovely day guests.